Campaign #3

 Summary

 A total of 52 sampling sites were selected and assessed for a variety of water quality parameters.
 The abiotic conditions showed a clear similarity with the first campaign, with extremely high nutrient levels directly downstream of the city of Cuenca.
+The greenhouse gases showed a similar pattern as well, though this is partially masked by the high values for a small set of reservoir sites.

 More information can be found in the short report on the third sampling campaign [link].